 The role of the Chair of the Board of Governors is to ensure that the business of the Board is conducted properly, that meetings are run efficiently and that all other Governors contribute fully and work together as a team.
 The Chair also has an important role in supporting, guiding and liaising closely with the Rector.

 Calum Paterson is the Managing Partner of Scottish Equity Partners (SEP), a leading UK private equity and venture capital fund manager.
 SEP specialises in investments in innovative, high-growth companies and has offices in Glasgow, Edinburgh and London.
 Calum co-founded SEP in 2000 and has managed the firm since then.
-He is also current Chairman of the British Private Equity and Venture Capital Association (BVCA), which represents the interests of 700 members across the UK, and sits on the BVCA Council.
+He is also the immediate past Chair of the British Private Equity and Venture Capital Association (BVCA), which represents the interests of over 780 members across the UK, and sits on the BVCA Council.

 Dr Aileen Findlay, BSc, MB ChB, MRCGP (Deputy Chair)